jelastic-jps/magento/magento19-php7-varnish-mysql-redis-storage/README.md

 * _Load Balancer_ (LB) - Varnish 4.1.5 (_[jelastic/varnish](https://hub.docker.com/r/jelastic/varnish/)_)

-Two Varnish load balancers to distribute incoming traffic within a cluster and cache all static content; are supplemented with NGINX servers that are run as a HTTPS proxy
+Two Varnish load balancers to distribute incoming traffic within a cluster and to cache all static content; are supplemented with NGINX servers that are run as a HTTPS proxy

 * _Application Server_ (AS) -  NGINX 1.10.1 powered by PHP 7.0.10 (_[jelastic/nginxphp](https://hub.docker.com/r/jelastic/nginxphp/)_)